Wylfa Newydd nuclear power station: Cancellation of the project

 What I've been trying to do over the last period is convince people that our suspension has not in any way undermined our ability to restart quickly.
 We are ready to go ... but the funding model needs to be in place.
 We've got a competitively priced project that will generate jobs quickly and really fuel the economy in the region the plant is in.
 If we can't make our transaction viable in this environment then it's never going to happen.

+Planned re-start of the project

+Following the change of government in July 2024, the gigawatt-scale proposal was abandoned – in November 2025, Wylfa was instead chosen as the site for the first planned use of small modular reactors in the UK.
+It is proposed that Great British Energy – Nuclear build three Rolls-Royce SMR reactors; the final investment decision is expected in 2029.